-Justification: No additional areas where disruption occurs during wintry weather have become apparent over the last winter service period, with current ARSAs remaining the most likely areas on the M80 DBFO network for disruption to emanate during severe weather.
+Justification: No additional areas where disruption occurs during wintry weather have become apparent over the last winter service period, with current ARSAs remaining the most likely areas on winter service plan 20 the M80 DBFO network for disruption to emanate during severe weather.
 No run-off areas have been identified on the M80 DBFO.